The ecoMasterStore is always open!!

 Q: What is DIY ecoGlaze Fixed?

 A: There are three different types of ecoGlaze, each designed for a specific type of window.
-DIY ecoGlaze Fixed is for “non opening” windows and is the first of the ecoGlaze series to be made available.
+DIY ecoGlaze Fixed is for “non opening” windows.

 Q: Why is DIY ecoGlaze for Fixed windows only?

-A: We are releasing the DIY version of ecoGlaze in stages starting with Fixed (non-opening) windows. ecoGlaze for awning (wind-out) windows, hinged windows and glass doors and double-hung / sash windows will be released early in 2023.
+A: No. ecoGlaze for awning (wind-out) windows, hinged windows and glass doors and double-hung / sash windows has been released. ecoGlaze for double hung windows will be released in 2024.

 Q: Can I get the acrylic sheet directly from ecoMaster?